StevenRodriguezDev/Quiz-App/README.md

 Quiz your programing skills.

-- What was your motivation:To host all my projects in one place
+- What was your motivation: To create an App to test your programing skills

 ## Table of Contents (Optional)